AFCMS/mtg_server/README.md

 # Minetest Game Server

-This is the modpack I use in my private SMP
+This is the Minetest Game modpack I use in my private SMP